 Plan an event in the treetops on the spectacular 600 foot long Canopy Walk.
 Sourwood Terrace serves as the woodland landing for seated dinners or cocktail parties.
 Guests may stroll the Canopy Walk for wonderful views of Storza Woods.

 Please call for availability.
 Subject to seasonal displays and exhibitions.

 Mershon Hall is a beautiful, classical building with elegant lighting, bamboo floors, modern craftsman interior design and double Palladian doors leading outside.
 The main room is adjacent to a catering kitchen.
 An elevator or stairs takes guests to marble restrooms.
 West doors lead onto the award-winning Levy Parterre, winner of the Urban Design Commission 2003 Award for Landscape Design, filled with colorful flowers 12 months a year.

 The Allen and Gail Hardin Visitor Center provides a beautiful new entry experience for visitors, just steps away from the SAGE Parking Facility.
 This dramatic transparent structure filled with natural daylight is a lovely starting point for a visit.
-The well-appointed Conference Rooms provides an impressive setting for a small group meeting.
+The well-appointed Conference Room provides an impressive setting for a small group meeting.

 The Georgia-Pacific Classroom is filled with natural light.
 The space is flanked by the Garden Art Gallery and adjacent to the Fuqua Orchid Center.
 A nearby warming kitchen makes the room perfect for working lunches or cocktail parties.
 (925 sq. ft.)

 Alston Overlook delivers a breathtaking panorama.
 Across the colorful beds of the Levy Parterre, the Fuqua Conservatory is framed by the Midtown skyline.
 Further in the distance, the Downtown skyline hovers above the treetops of Piedmont Park.